animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 When `define` is set to `true` (it defaults to `false`), it does not actually create the `Index` at that moment.
-All “defined” Indexes are created all at once, when the Spring `ApplicationContext` is “refreshed” or, to put it differently, when a `ContextRefreshedEvent` is published by the Spring container.
-Spring Data for Apache Geode registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
+All "defined" Indexes are created all at once, when the Spring `ApplicationContext` is "refreshed" or, to put it differently, when a `ContextRefreshedEvent` is published by the Spring container.
+Spring Data for GemFire registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
-When fired, Spring Data for Apache Geode calls [`QueryService.createDefinedIndexes()`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#createDefinedIndexes).
+When fired, Spring Data for GemFire calls [`QueryService.createDefinedIndexes()`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#createDefinedIndexes).

 </div>